 Generally incompatible forms of birth control:

 No, you cannot donate eggs while on Depo.
-Depo-Provera, commonly referred to as “the shot”, is a contraceptive injection that releases a hormone called progestin into your body to prevent ovulation from occuring.
+Depo-Provera, commonly referred to as “the shot”, is a contraceptive injection that releases a hormone called progestin into your body to prevent ovulation from occurring.
 The injected hormones will interfere with your egg donation cycle and skew results from your fertility tests.

 If you are taking or have taken the Depo shot, you can still be an egg donor in the future.
 We will consider you for our egg donor program approximately 3 months after your last Depo shot, and once you have had at least one normal period.

-The birth control arm implant, Nexplanon or Implanon, is a tiny rod about the size of a matchstick which releases hormones into your body to prevent pregnancy.
+The birth control arm implant, Nexplanon or Implanon, is a tiny rod about the size of a matchstick that releases hormones into your body to prevent pregnancy.
 You cannot donate eggs with a birth control implant because the hormones from the implant will interfere with your cycle.
 At Donor Nexus, we require that you have the implant removed and have at least one regular period before being admitted into our egg donor program.

 Birth control pills function like medicine with hormones, where the hormones (estrogen and/or progestin) prevent fertilization.
 Since birth control pills do not make a woman less fertile, women who are on the pill can still become egg donors.